-Your professor may tell you that you’re required to use articles for your research paper.
+Your professor may tell you that you’re required to use journal articles for your research paper.
 You read articles all the time in magazines—but you know that’s not the sort of article your professor is looking for.
 So what is a journal article?

 Scholarly articles are reports written by professional people who specialize in specific fields, like Caribbean history, British literature, underwater archaeology, and educational psychology.